mgpauly1458/mgpauly.github.io/projects/hawaii-annual-coding-challenge.md

 ![image](https://user-images.githubusercontent.com/74911365/155114649-c67285ca-dee4-408d-9cd8-7f0477a925ff.png)

 # Safety Text Messages
-If an emergency contact is added to a reservationto, they will be automatically notified via text message 6 hours after your scheduled hike.
+If an emergency contact is added to a reservation, they will be automatically notified via text message 6 hours after your scheduled hike.
 This way they know to reach out to you to make sure everything went ok.
 If no positive contact is made, the text message also includes the location, date, time, and number of people to look for.
 This is essential information to have when reporting a lost hiker to authorities.
 <br> <br>
 <img src="https://user-images.githubusercontent.com/74911365/155111859-5f4120a0-a828-4615-a970-66d58db7e1d4.png" height="500">